 ○ Related to: prosperity gospel, name-it-claim-it, vision casting, creating one’s own reality, creative doctrine, the power of positive thinking, and the philosophy behind “the power of words.”

 k.
-Also related to: “Spiritual Manifestations.”
+See the chapter: “Spiritual Manifestations.”

 40. “Mechanics of”

 a.
 This is a term charismatics often use that simply means, “how it works” or “how to do it.”
 They can be referring to “the mechanics of”: